zowe/zowe-install-packaging/containers/conformance.md

 ## Image

 In general, the image should follow [Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
-Below requirements are in addition to the list.
+The below requirements are in addition to the list.

 ### Base Image